 Power line workers have multiple potential legal options when they are injured on the job.
 The first step is to file a workers’ compensation claim.
 Beyond that, however, some states also allow you to sue your employer if their negligent actions placed the worker intentionally in harm’s way.
 If the injury resulted from a dangerous or defective product, or because of the negligent or reckless acts of a third party, they may be able to file a product liability lawsuit against a manufacturer, supplier, or distributor, or a third-party personal injury lawsuit.

-If you or a loved one suffered severe injury or death while working as a power lineman/utility worker during a hurricane or another type of storm, it is important to understand your rights and options.
+If you or a loved one suffered severe injury or death while working as a power lineman or any other utility worker during a hurricane or another type of storm, it is important to understand your rights and options.
 As soon as possible, get in touch with a seasoned personal injury lawyer, preferably one who has specific experience with power lineman injury cases.
 These types of cases are highly complex and difficult to pursue, and you need a skilled attorney by your side who is able to explore all potential legal avenues toward recovering full compensation.